nathanreyes/v-calendar/docs/docs/calendar/navigation.md

   A calendar day must be in focus in order for key commands to be recognized.
 </BaseAlert>

-Both `Calendar` and `DatePicker` now support the following key commands for navigation:
+Both `VCalendar` and `VDatePicker` now support the following key commands for navigation:

 | Command | Action |
 | --- | --- |